selskiyvrach/Tetris/README.md

 ### Gameplay-related algorithms <br/>
 <img src="ReadmeResources/img_algorithm_example.png" height="350"> <br/>
-A set of atomic algorithms, such as "move a figure down the board" or "collapse empty board rows top-down".
+A set of atomic algorithms, such as "move a figure down the board" or "collapse empty board rows".
 These algorithms' objects inherit from either FigureAction or BoardAction and remain very readable since they're based upon previous level's methods (pic)